sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-pdf-file.rst

 Reading PDF File
 =============

 This workflow reads PDF file from the given location.
-It then parses its content, creates DataFrame and then prints the results.
+It then parses its content, creates DataFrame and then prints the result.

 Workflow
 -------